 In this example, first, we will define a class in file1.py and then import it in file2.py.

 class ArithmeticOperations: def __init__(self): self.sum_ = 0 def get_sum(self,num1,num2): self.sum_ = num1+num2 return self.sum_

 import file1 obj = file1.ArithmeticOperations() c = obj.get_sum(3,8) print(c)

 In the above example, we imported file1 using the “import” statement.
 After that, we create an instance of the class we want to use i.e. ArithmeticOperations by referring to it.
 We can understand it as;

 - We imported the file named file1.

-- After that we refer that class using file1.ArithmeticOperations() and assign it to variable obj.
+- After that, we refer to that class using file1.ArithmeticOperations() and assign it to variable obj.

 - And, then print the result assigned in ‘c‘ variable.

 We can also do it using “from <module_name> import <class_name> ” statement.
-Take a look to it;
+Take a look at it;

 from file1 import ArithmeticOperations obj = ArithmeticOperations() print(obj.get_sum(9,11))